lowRISC/opentitan/hw/ip/csrng/doc/theory_of_operation.md

 Because each request is pipelined, requests from other `cmd_stage` blocks can be processed before the original generate command is completely done.
 This provides some interleaving of commands since a generate command can be programmed to take a very long time.

-When sending an unsupported or illegal command, `CS_MAIN_SM_ALERT` will be triggered, but there will be no status response or indication of which app the error occurred in.
+When sending an unsupported or illegal command, `CMD_STAGE_INVALID_ACMD_ALERT` will be triggered, but there will be no status response or indication of which app the error occurred in.

 #### Working State Values
 The CSRNG working state data base (`state_db`) contains the current working state for a given DRBG instance.